sparkhere-sys/archapt/README.md

 # archapt
 for the people who are too stupid to realize that arch's package manager is pacman, not apt

+this doesn't work on `wsl`. don't try it.

 **DISCLAIMER**: This bash script just converts `apt` commands to `pacman` commands.
 Don't get it twisted, `apt` wasn't actually ported to Arch.

 ## EXAMPLE USAGE